jtbnz/amazon_shopping_list/Readme.md

+There is a much nicer readme here! https://github.com/thiagobruch/amazon_shopping_list_scrape/

 ## Overview
 This container runs a nodejs script that will scrape the shopping list page off amazon.com.au (and I assume amazon.com) and put it into a home assistant todo list